norberttech/no-game/README.md

 In order to make it playable you gonna need to implement following features:

-- leveing system (based on experience)
+- leveling system (based on experience)
-- improve battle system in order to support equpiment (that is also not implemented)
+- improve battle system in order to support equipment (that is also not implemented)
 - prepare some better looking assets
 - add more tests (just to make sure that game is stable)
 - add some persistence layer (at the moment when you shutdown server or when player logout his data is lost)